 All long-term liabilities to be repaid from governmental funds are reported as liabilities in the government-wide statements.
-The long-term liabilities consist of capital finance purchase agreement obligations and lease liabilities.
+The long-term liabilities consist of lease liabilities.

 Long-term liabilities for governmental funds are not reported as liabilities in the fund financial statements.
 The payment of principal and interest is reported as expenditures.